Thermally induced spin-transfer torques in superconductor/ferromagnet bilayers

-At low temperatures the main contribution to the thermally induced STT in ferromagnetic metals and semiconductors is the electronic one.
-The STT is generated by the thermally-induced electron spin flow.
-This spin flow can be quantified in terms of the spin thermopower $\nabla \mu_s/2e\nabla T$ generated by the temperature gradient $\nabla T$ in an open circuit, where $\mu_s = \mu_\uparrow - \mu_\downarrow$ is the spin imbalance of the spin-dependent chemical potentials.
-In order to have a nonzero spin current an electron-hole asymmetry at the Fermi level is required \cite{Johnson87,Gravier2006,Uchida2008,Uchida2010,Bauer2012,Slachter2010}.
-Typically the corresponding electron-hole asymmetry in metallic ferromagnets is rather small resulting in the predicted spin thermopower $\mu_s/2e\nabla T = S P' \sim 10^{-3}$mV/K for intermetallic interfaces at room temperature \cite{Hatami2007,Hatami2009}, while a much smaller spin thermopower $\sim 10^{-6}$mV/K was measured for a ferromagnetic film \cite{Uchida2008}.
-Here $S$ is the thermopower and $P' = \partial_\varepsilon(G_\uparrow-G_\downarrow)|_{\varepsilon_F}/\partial_\varepsilon G|_{\varepsilon_F}$ is the polarization of the energy derivative of the conductance at the Fermi energy, $G_{\uparrow,\downarrow}$ is the spin-up (down) conductance and $G=G_\uparrow+G_\downarrow$.
-More recently, a very large thermopower and spin thermopower was predicted by lifting the spin degeneracy of the density of states in superconductors (e.g., by proximity to magnetic materials), \cite{Machon2013,Kalenkov2012,Ozaeta2014,Giazotto2014,Kalenkov2015,Machon2014,Kawabata2013,Giazotto2015,Linder2016,Bobkova2017,Rezaei2018,Aikebaier2018_2}.
-The reason is that a huge spin-dependent particle-hole asymmetry in the superconductor is obtained in this case due to the presence of a superconducting gap.
-The observation of the large thermopower has been reported experimentally \cite{Kolenda2016,Kolenda2017,Kolenda2016_2}.
-Upon application of strong in-plane magnetic fields $B \sim 1$T, Seebeck coefficients the order of $0.3$mV/K were measured, what is comparable to the thermopower measured in magnetic semiconductors at much higher temperatures\cite{Pu2008}.
+The second contribution to the STT is the thermally-induced quasiparticle spin flow in the superconducting part (spin-dependent Seebeck effect).
+This quasiparticle spin flow is known to result in the thermal STT in nonsuperconducting systems \cite{Berger1985,Jen1986,Hatami2007,Kovalev2009,Hals2010,Hinzke2011,Yan2011,Moretti2017}.
+At the same time a Zeeman-split superconductor is a unique example of a physical system, in which a very large spin Seebeck effect can be realized at low temperatures.
+The spin Seebeck effect can be quantified in terms of the spin thermopower $\nabla \mu_s/2e\nabla T$ generated by the temperature gradient $\nabla T$ in an open circuit, where $\mu_s = \mu_\uparrow - \mu_\downarrow$ is the spin imbalance of the spin-dependent chemical potentials.
+In order to have a nonzero spin Seebeck effect an electron-hole asymmetry at the Fermi level is required \cite{Johnson87,Gravier2006,Uchida2008,Uchida2010,Bauer2012,Slachter2010}.
+Typically the corresponding electron-hole asymmetry in metallic ferromagnets is rather small resulting in the predicted spin thermopower $\mu_s/2e\nabla T \sim 10^{-3}$mV/K for intermetallic interfaces at room temperature \cite{Hatami2007,Hatami2009}, while a much smaller spin thermopower $\sim 10^{-6}$mV/K was measured for a ferromagnetic film \cite{Uchida2008}.
+In Zeeman-split superconductors a very large thermopower and spin thermopower was predicted \cite{Machon2013,Kalenkov2012,Ozaeta2014,Giazotto2014,Kalenkov2015,Machon2014,Kawabata2013,Giazotto2015,Linder2016,Bobkova2017,Rezaei2018,Aikebaier2018_2}.
+The experimental observation of the large thermopower has been reported \cite{Kolenda2016,Kolenda2017,Kolenda2016_2}.
+Upon application of strong in-plane magnetic fields $B \sim 1$T or by proximity to a magnetic insulator, Seebeck coefficients of the order of $0.3$mV/K were measured, which is comparable to the thermopower measured in magnetic semiconductors at much higher temperatures\cite{Pu2008}.